Andrews Geyser

 When in operation, Andrews Geyser shoots water continuously to a height of about 80 feet.
 Its water supply is drawn from a pond located at the current site of the Inn on Mill Creek, a local Bed & Breakfast.
 The Inn's property contains the original dam constructed by the railroad in the late 19th century, and the pond formed by the dam with the water of the Long Branch of Mill Creek.
 A 6 in cast iron pipe runs from the dam, through a hidden gate valve, then underground approximately two miles downhill to the fountain.
 The water comes out a half-inch nozzle pointed skyward, and the 500 feet of elevation difference creates the pressure that drives the fountain.
 Extended dry condition in the area can limit the ability for the fountain to operate continuously.
 When the natural water inflow rate to the supply pond falls below the rate at which the fountain draws, the fountain can only be run periodically, at best to match the amount of water inflow over an extended period of time.

 In 1967, author John Ehle wrote a historical fiction novel called The Road, which is set in the construction of the railroad from Old Fort to Swannanoa, NC in the late 19th century.
 The novel concludes with the main character (an amalgam of several real people who oversaw construction of the railroad) making a direct reference to the Andrews Geyser:

 Ay, but I'm going to make this fountain and capture that stream up there and bring it down in a trough or a pipe, I don't know just how, and turn it upward at this very place... and let it go as high as it wants to into the sky...

 In spite of the name, Andrews Geyser is more accurately a fountain and not a geyser.

+In September 2024, the remnants of Hurricane Helene destroyed the fountain, and eighteen months later, it is uncertain when it will be restored.